rachelnaf/Analyze-International-Debt-Statistics/README.md

 # Analyze-International-Debt-Statistics
 In this project, I am going to analyze international debt data collected by The World Bank using SQL.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
-You are going to find the answers to questions like:
+The questions that I am trying to resolve are:

 1. What is the total amount of debt that is owed by the countries listed in the dataset?
 2. Which country owns the maximum amount of debt and what does that amount look like?